diomont/python-folder-synchronizer/README.md

 To run the tests: `python -m pytest`

+Note that these tests do not test the program while running on the command line, only the synchronization function itself.

 ## Performance Considerations

 Performance takes a hit when handling files of considerable size.
 Synchronizing a very large sile is slower than multiple smaller ones.